Kenneth-Siu/mars-rover-js/README.md

 # Set up

 -   Set up your Postgres database by running, in order, each of the SQL scripts in `src/backend/sqlScripts`.
--   Update the configuration string in `src/backend/config.js` with the connection string for your local database.
 -   Remember to install the dependencies by running `npm install` in your terminal.
 -   Make a local copy of `src/_template_config.js` and name the copy `config.js`.
 Update the copy's contents with your connection string, your NASA API key, and a secret for JWT encryption.
 The secret should be a long high-entropy string.